 If you’re not interested in the nightlife of Lagos, Tavira offers a more rustic and charming spot to enjoy the relaxed vibe of the eastern Algarve.
 There’s plenty to explore along the town’s cobbled streets, including over 20 Renaissance and Gothic churches, whitewashed mansions, and old Roman ruins.
 Nearby is the exceptional island beach of Ilha de Tavira.

 Madeira is the main island of another small island group in the Atlantic.
 Madeira is all about the mountains, made of volcanic soil where just about anything grows.
-The island offers plenty of hiking through its verdant landscape, including Verada do Areeiro, a trek between Madeira’s two highest peeks.
-Another fun experience is a walk along the exterior of a mountain next the levada, or irrigation system.
-We first learned about Madeira as home of the malasada, a small yeast doughnut that is popular in Hawaii.
+The island offers plenty of hiking through its verdant landscape, including Verada do Areeiro, a trek between Madeira’s two highest peaks.
+Another fun experience is a walk along the exterior of a mountain next to the levada, or irrigation system.
+We first learned about Madeira as the home of the malasada, a small yeast doughnut that was brought to Hawaii by immigrants from both Madeira and the Azores.
 We quickly discovered there is a lot more to the island’s impressive culinary scene.
 Head to a local market to find a huge variety of exotic produce, try the local bread bolo de caco, or an espetada, a grilled skewer of meat, bay leaves, and garlic.